SleepySwords/do_todo/README.md

 ## Configuration/data paths
 Paths to your data.

-Fore the following, replace `YOUR_USERNAME` with your username.
+For the following, replace `YOUR_USERNAME` with your username.

 ### Windows
 Theme: `C:\Users\YOUR_USERNAME\AppData\Local\dotodo`